Industrial porcelain enamel

-Industrial porcelain enamel (also known as glass lining, glass-lined steel, or glass fused to steel) is the use of porcelain enamel (also known as vitreous enamel) for industrial, rather than artistic, applications.
-Porcelain enamel, a thin layer of ceramic or glass applied to a substrate of metal, is used to protect surfaces from chemical attack and physical damage, modify the structural characteristics of the substrate, and improve the appearance of the product.
+Industrial porcelain enamel (also known as glass lining, glass-lined steel, or glass fused to steel) is the use of vitreous enamel for industrial, rather than artistic, applications.
+Porcelain enamel, a thin layer glass applied to a substrate of metal, is used to protect surfaces from chemical attack and physical damage, modify the structural characteristics of the substrate, and improve the appearance of the product.

 Enamel has been used for art and decoration since the period of Ancient Egypt, and for industry since the Industrial Revolution.
 It is most commonly used in the production of cookware, home appliances, bathroom fixtures, water heaters, and scientific laboratory equipment.

 Characteristics

 The most essential characteristic of porcelain enamel, from an industrial perspective, is its resistance to corrosion.
-Mild steel is used in almost every industry and a vast array of products; porcelain enamel is a very economical way of protecting this, and other chemically vulnerable materials, from corrosion.
+Mild steel is used in almost every industry and a vast array of products; enamel is an economical way of protecting this, and other chemically vulnerable materials, from corrosion.
 It can also produce extraordinarily smooth, glossy finishes in a wide array of colours; these colours will not fade when exposed to UV light, unlike paint.
-Being a fired ceramic, porcelain enamel is also highly heat-resistant; this allows it to be used in high-temperature applications where an organic anti-corrosion coating or galvanization may be impractical or even dangerous (see Metal fume fever).
+Enamel is highly heat-resistant; this allows it to be used in high-temperature applications where an organic anti-corrosion coating or galvanization may be impractical or even dangerous (see Metal fume fever).

 Porcelain enamel also sees less frequent employment of some of its other properties; examples are its abrasion resistance, where it may perform better than many metals; its resistance to organic solvents, where it is entirely impervious; its resistance to thermal shock, where it can resist rapid cooling from temperatures 500°C and higher; and its longevity.

+Terminology

+The term porcelain enamel can be a source of linguistic confusion.
+Primarily used in the United States, the term is misleading because the material is not porcelain, indeed not any type of ceramic.
+It refers instead to vitreous enamel, which is a structurally distinct class of material.

+Outside the United States, the material is termed vitreous enamel, derived from the Latin word for glass.
+Production involves melting glass-forming minerals to create a granular substance known as frit.
+This frit is applied to a metal surface and fired in a furnace, causing the glass to melt and chemically bond with the metal.

+Porcelain is a solid, clay-based ceramic produced by firing refined clay, quartz and feldspar at high temperatures.
+Conversely, vitreous enamel consists of a thin glass coating fused to a metallic substrate, such as cast iron, steel or aluminium.

+From a materials science perspective, classifying such a coating as a ceramic is technically inaccurate.
+Whilst glass and ceramics are related, ceramics possess crystalline structures, whereas glass is an amorphous solid.
+Because the enamel coating is a glass, it lacks the crystalline arrangement of porcelain.